-With a wide variety of exciting activities and attractions in Brussels, expats will discover something new to explore and enjoy every day.
-New arrivals wanting to get a feel for the city and its attractions should purchase the Brussels Card, which grants entrance to most of the city’s museums as well as transport on buses, trams and metros.
+With a wide variety of exciting activities and attractions in Brussels, expats are bound to discover something new to explore and enjoy every day.
+New arrivals wanting to get a feel for the city and its attractions should purchase the Brussels Card, which grants entrance to most of the city’s museums and transport on buses, trams and metros.

 It's also a great way to get familiarised with the public transport system.
 On the other hand, hop-on-hop-off buses are great for those wishing to observe their new home from a good vantage point while going from place to place.

 The Belgian Comic Strip Center is one of the city's most popular attractions, where off-beat humour, vivid colours and fabulous illustrations abound.
 Visitors can enjoy an extensive collection of comic-strip art, with particular attention paid to Belgian native Hergé's Tintin.

 Brussels is home to Europe’s very first shopping arcade, completed in 1847.
 This noteworthy attraction isn't to be missed.
 If the impressive and aesthetic architecture isn’t enough to dazzle, peruse the shops, make a few purchases, and watch the world go by over a cup of coffee from one of the quaint arcade cafes.